flatironinstitute/figpack/docs/show_function.md

 - `upload` (bool | None, default=None): Determines whether to upload the figure to figpack servers.
 The default behavior is controlled by the `FIGPACK_UPLOAD` environment variable.
 When running in cloud notebook environments like Google Colab or JupyterHub, this may be automatically set to `True` with `ephemeral=True` to ensure the visualization is accessible.

 - `inline` (bool | None, default=None): Controls whether to display the visualization inline (e.g., in a Jupyter notebook cell).
-By default, this is automatically enabled in notebook environments and disabled elsewhere.
+By default, this is automatically enabled in notebook environments (unless upload=True) and disabled elsewhere.
 Can be forced on/off regardless of environment.

 - `inline_height` (int, default=600): Height in pixels for inline iframe display.
 Only relevant when displaying inline in notebooks.
 Adjust based on the complexity and size of your visualization.